qsharp-community/qsharp-community.github.io/_posts/2020-06-23-Durr_Hoyer_Post_1.md

 Duestsch's Algorithm famously simplifies a classical problem into an non intuitive oracle function as done in Dürr and Høyer's algorithm to mark all states that satisfy T[j]<T[y].
 Grover's Algorithm is quite literally applied in this algorithm, though a generalized version is used.
 Lastly, Shor's Algorithm shows off the power of combining classical and quantum systems to achieve outstanding results, which is shown in Dürr and Høyer's algorithm by bounding our time, a classical step in the algorithm.
 I love seeing such fundamental concepts continue to push boundaries.

-I am constantly in search for collaboration among those who are equally as passionate about quantum computing.
+This algorithm should be available to use within Q# within the next few weeks as testing is done to ensure usability.
+In the mean time you can test this code for yourself, I would love to see what this community can do with an algorithm like this.
 If you had any suggestions or questions feel free to send me an email.

 https://github.com/mridulsar/DurrHoyerLibrary